 - Potting soil and medium for succulents

 Of course you do not have to spend a hundred dollars to start.
 You can also improvise and use other household tools….
 Anyway, once you have the proper tools ready,you can start the process.
 Let’s see the basic steps you need to follow to succeed in your propagation:

 In this process, you can use either the leaves or the stems of the succulents.
 You can start by pruning the stem or gently removing the leaves that you want to grow.
 Just be careful not to tear the leaves.

-Using the sharp pruning shears, cut your desired stem to propagate.
+Using the sharp pruning shears (check these pruning shears on Amazon), cut your desired stem to propagate.
 Provide an inch space from the cut and the lower leaves.

 After having cuttings, lay them down on the flattened succulent soil mix.
-This is best done with fast-draining soil.
+This is best done with fast-draining soil (click here to check a great soil mix for succulents on Amazon).
 Avoid inserting the stem directly in the soil because this will kill the stem.

 The part of the stem where the cut was made should be pointed downward.
 It is in this section that the roots will come out.

 Let the cuttings set for a couple of days until the roots grow.
 If you have problems with this step, you can always apply my recommended rooting hormone for succulents on the cuttings, to speed up the process and make sure you won’t wait for eternity :).

 As soon as the roots come out, you can plant the stems in the succulent soil mix.
 Water it with misting once a week.
 Remember that roots may appear after a few days, but with some succulents and in certain conditions it may even take few weeks.
 Be patient and do not plant prematurely…

 One more thing to remember: Do not expose the newly planted succulents to direct sunlight.
 Wait until the roots are established before you transfer the plants outdoors.